 The Choose Installation Mode dialog prompts you to specify whether you want to proceed through the Wizard in Typical or Custom mode.
-Typical mode only takes you to the Transforms dialog if mappings are not complete.
+Typical mode only takes you to the Transforms dialog (see "Transforms" on page 80) if mappings are not complete.
 Custom mode always takes you to the Transforms dialog to review and modify your mappings.

-Figure 44: Install Archive Wizard, Choose Installation Mode Dialog
+Figure 41: Install Archive Wizard, Choose Installation Mode Dialog